eric-brechemier/12-picture-portfolio/README.md

 Mini portfolio of 12 photographs and captions to be printed and laminated or distributed as a ZIP of digital files.

-## Usage Notes to create Portfolio Archives in Zip Format
+## Usage Notes to Recreate Portfolio Archives in Zip Format

 Run the script `source/zip.sh` with the name of the folder with French or English captions to generate the corresponding